akwohlgenant/andywohlg/content/post/2021-06-26-gaussian-mixture-modeling-well-log-data-again/index.md

 The Gaussian Mixture Modeling (GMM) method is another form of unsupervised classification, but unlike k-means clustering, the data being classified is assigned a probability of being in one cluster versus another.
 Let's rewind a bit, and just review what I am referring to by the terms *clustering* and *cluster*.
 Clustering is simply grouping similar data points together based on their attributes.
 A *cluster* is just a group resulting from a clustering algorithm.

-In a previous post, I used one of the most common clustering algorithms, *K-Means Clustering*, to classify well log data into groups based on similarity of different geophysical log measurements.
-K-means clustering is very black or white; a point is either in cluster A or it's not.
+In a previous post, I used probably the most common clustering algorithm, *K-Means Clustering*, to classify well log data into groups based on similarity of different geophysical log measurements.
+K-means clustering is very black or white; a point is either in a particular cluster or it's not.
 It is a distance-based algorithm, so it attempts to group points together that are closest to a common centroid.
 One drawback to k-means clustering is that it tends to form circular clusters in the data space.
-This works great for some data, but not so great for other data where grouping may have different ideal shapes.
+This works great for some data, but not so great for other data where groupings may have different ideal shapes.

 In GMM, it is assumed that there are a certain number of Gaussian distributions, each of which represents a cluster.
 This is a fairly intuitive assumption, since we are all familiar with the bell-shaped Gaussian or *Normal* distribution.
-GMM uses elliptical decision boundaries, not circular boundaries.
-These boundary shapes may make GMM a better choice for certain types of data where circular boundaries are not ideal.
-An excellent discussion of the differences can be found in this post on *Analytics Vidhya*:
+Unlike k-means, GMM allows for elliptical decision boundaries, which may be a better choice for some data than circular boundaries.
+An excellent discussion of the differences between k-means and GMM can be found in this post on *Analytics Vidhya*:

 https://www.analyticsvidhya.com/blog/2019/10/gaussian-mixture-models-clustering/.

-I should also point out that I learned about GMM and the blog post above from another excellent blog post by Andy McDonald.
+I should also point out that I first learned about GMM and the blog post above from another excellent blog post by **Andy McDonald**.
 His website is a treasure-trove of great petrophysical workflows using Python.
 A lot of this post is a rehashing of what he did in his post on clustering, which you can read here:

 https://www.andymcdonald.scot/blog/2021/2021-06-02-unsupervised-clustering-of-facies/.

-In this post, I will return to the Hugoton (Kansas) well log data from the k-means clustering post, and use the GMM method to generate clusters.
-This data set contains log data from 10 wells, as well as a field containing a *Facies* designations.
+Now I will return to the Hugoton (Kansas) well log data from the k-means clustering post, and use the GMM method to generate clusters.
+The Hugoton data set contains geophysical log data from 10 wells, as well as a field containing a *Facies* designation for each depth sample.

 In the earlier post, we compared the clusters to Facies to see how well they matched up.
 This is a little bit of a fools errand, since the facies tend to be defined more from core samples (if available) since that is the "ground truth" for many geoscientists.
 I am a geoscientist myself, so I admit to a bias toward physical examination of the rock itself versus a remotely-sensed measurement of a geophysical property of the rock.

-This means that *Facies* itself is human-defined, and not necessarily from the same data with which we are defining the clusters.
+This means that *Facies* is human-defined, and not necessarily from the same data with which we want to define the clusters.
 So don't be surprised if there isn't a very good match between Facies and clusters.
 In fact, for this exercise, we shouldn't necessarily assume facies is "truth", but rather one *possible truth*.

-This will be my first *blogdown* post using Python instead of R, so hopefully this will work out all right.
-I did all of the work in a Jupyter notebook, and then converted that to markdown and pasted into an empty blogdown post.

 ```python